-"Admittedly, it was necessary to control tuberculosis among cattle before we could expect control of this disease among human beings, but can honestly gaze upon those pictures and feel complacent about the present stage of tuberculosis control among "man beings?"
+"Admittedly, it was necessary to control tuberculosis among cattle before we could expect control of this disease among human beings, but can honestly gaze upon those o pictures and feel complacent about the present stage of tuberculosis control among "man beings?"

-Dr. Wicks, superintendent Foronto Hospital in Wes-, posed this question in an article on tuberculosis control in a recent issue of the Canadian Journal of Public Health.
+Dr. Wicks, superintendent Foronto Hospital in Wes-, posed this question in an d, posed this question in an article on tuberculosis control in a recent issue of the Canadian Journal of Public Health.
 In the article he stressed the close relationship between tuberculosis infection and active disease.

 "Sooner or later in this country," he said, "we may develop the concept that a person infected with the tubercle bacilli has the disease tuberculosis at some stage, in some degree of activity or inactivity.

-"In other words, the difference between the positive tuberculin reactor with only a apoall nodule visible in the cnest x-ray film and the positive reactor with progressive tuberculosis of the lung is only the extent and activity of the erculosis process."
+"In other words, the differtive reactor with progressive tuberculosis of the lung is only the extent and activity of the erculosis process."

+"In other words, the difference between the positive tuberculin reactor with only a all nodule visible in the

 )r.
-Wicks said that if the olic could appreciate this ract, persons who have already been infected with the TB germ might be more impressed and willing to have a chest xray when they discover they hospital bed.
-Christmas Seal contributions held the fight against tuberculosis by providing a year-round, province-wide program of tuberculosis prevention.

-(Continued on page 3)
+Wicks said that if the blic could appreciate this ract, persons who have already been infected with the TB germ might be more impressed and willing to have a chest xray when they discover they (Continued on page 3)